StackVista/stackstate-docs/develop/reference/stj/stj_reference.md

    * `identity` - Included file will be not be interpreted, but simply will be included as text.
    * `base64` - Included file will be loaded using a BASE64 encoding.
 This is possible for the image types: `png`, `jpg`, `gif` and `svg`.

-For details on the filename, see [StackPack packaging](../../developer-guides/stackpack/prepare_package.md "StackState Self-Hosted only")

 #### Examples